jerrykress/Simple-Linux-Kernel/README.md

 # Simple-Linux-Kernel

+**Note on license: This project started as a part of the Concurrent Programming (COMS20001) course at University of Bristol.
+The original skeleton code included the structure of the project, hence the licensing in many files.
+My implementation included all hilevel and lolevel files under /system/kernel/ which were layed out by lecturer Daniel Page.**

 Customised linux kernel with support for concurrent program execution using context switching and pid priority queue.
 Customidsd basic GUI support that displays print messages from the executed C programs.
 Basic I/O support such as mouse cursor and keyboard input.